aleron75/mage2hints/README.md

             "aleron75/mage2hints": "~1.0"
         }
     }

+Once you have added the module dependency, run the following command from your project root:

+    composer update

+### Enable module
+After the `composer update` finishes updating dependencies, run the following commands from your project root:

+    bin/magento module:enable Aleron75_Mage2Hints
+    bin/magento setup:upgrade

+If you are in production mode, you also need to generate DI configuration and all non-existing interceptors and factories through the following command:

+    bin/magento setup:di:compile

 ## Usage
 To add layout handles and template hints to page as HTML comments simply add an `html` parameter to the URL like shown